ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex4/README.md

-#  Exercise 4 - Other sample images for generation
+#  Exercise 4 - Other sample images for generation (OPTIONAL)

 In this exercise, we will describe how the Fiori tool AI Generator can inspect other forms of image, from notes on a whiteboard to sticky notes, and it will try its best to generate the correct **SAP Fiori** app.

+**Exercise 4 is optional.
+Please skip this exercise if the generation concept is clear to you.
+You can continue with EX5.**

 ## Exercise 4.1 Using the other sample images